aridoza/foundational-java/oop-java/intro-to-oop.md

 #### Access Levels

-The access levels, going from most restrictive to least restrictive, are:
+The access levels — going from most restrictive to least restrictive — are:

 ```
 private --> package --> protected --> public